How do security experts detect network intrusions?

 Here's an alarming statistic: 60% of small to medium companies fold up within six months after falling victim to a cyber attack.

-Still think your business is too small to be on the menu for cybercriminals?
+Do you still think your business is too small to be on the menu for cybercriminals?
 I have news for you, and it's not a good one.

 Hackers developed a taste for small businesses, and the numbers are sobering.
 According to a survey, 42% of small businesses reported run-ins with some form of ransomware or security threat in 2020.
 The worst part is that that number is still on the rise.